hyperknot/openfreemap/README.md

 This sets up everything on a clean Ubuntu server.
 You run it locally and it sets up the server via SSH.
 You specify `--tile-gen` and/or `--http-host` at startup.

+#### HTTP host - scripts/http_host

+Inside `http_host`, all work is done by `host_manager.py`.

+It does the following:

+- checks the most up-to-date files in the public buckets
+- downloads/extracts them locally, if needed
+- mounts the downloaded BTRFS images in `/mnt/ofm`
+- creates the correct TileJSON file
+- creates the correct nginx config
+- reloads nginx

+You can run `./host_manager.py --help` to see which options are available.
+Some commands can be run locally, including on non-linux machines.

 #### tile generation - scripts/tile_gen

+*note: Tile generation is 100% optional, as we are providing the processed full planet files for public download.*

 The `tile_gen` scripts downloads a full planet OSM extract and runs it through Planetiler (or soon tilemaker).
 Currently a run is triggered manually, by running `planetiler_{area}.sh`.